LEEYJ1021/structural-signal-irrelevance/docs/DESIGN_ARTIFACT.md

   specifications),
 - the note on why a naive size/tenure-based comparison is structurally ill-posed, and
-- the version history documenting the within-customer-demeaning bug that produced an early, incorrect "naive-rule victory" result — logged there in the same disclosure style used for the reversal documented in this repository's `docs/METHODOLOGY_NOTES.md` (entry B6).
+- the version history documenting the within-customer-demeaning bug that produced an early, incorrect "naive-rule victory" result — logged there in the same disclosure style used for the reversal documented in this repository's `docs/METHODOLOGY_NOTES.md` (entry B6, RQ2c) and for the naming correction in entry B7.